redvox/Nestor/README.md

 # Nestor
-Dashboard with Rasberry Pi and ePaper display
+Personal Dashboard with Rasberry Pi and ePaper display.

+It displays the local weather, your google calender events of the next few days and a list of bus depatures of your favorite bus stop.

 # Hardware
 - [Raspberry Pi 3 Model B](https://www.amazon.de/gp/product/B01CD5VC92/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1)